-This principle is an extension of both the Commitment Principle and the Success Principle.
-The core variables of product scope, quality grade, time-to-produce and total cost-at-completion collectively, often loosely referred to as scope, quality, time and cost, respectively, are measures of internal project management efficiency.
-If these variables prove not to be mutually consistent and attainable, the commitment is neither equitable nor are Key Success Indicators likely to be met.
-The interrelationships of these four separate variables are somewhat similar to a four-sided frame with flexible joints.
+Explanation: This concept is an extension of both the Project Commitment concept and the Project Success concept.
+The core variables of product scope, quality grade, time-to-produce and total cost-at-completion collectively, often loosely called scope, quality, time and cost, respectively, are measures of internal project management efficiency.
+If these variables prove not to be mutually consistent and attainable, the commitment is neither equitable nor are any Key Success Indicators likely to be met.
+The interrelationships of the four basic but separate variables are somewhat similar to a four-sided frame with flexible joints.
 One side can be secured and another moved, but not without affecting the remaining two.
+That's assuming, of course, the avoidance of the risk of the joints of our four-sided frame from falling apart.